pavisalavisa/PropertyPrinter/README.md

 # PropertyPrinter
-Print all properties in files which contain certain name
+Print all properties in your assembly which contain certain string.
+Default output folder is MyDocuments.